sanketio/bp-memories/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Using BP Memories you can see your memory regarding BuddyPress such as activity, when you become friend with someone.
+Using BP Memories you can see your memory regarding BuddyPress such as activity.

 == Description ==

-BP Memories plugin is useful to see your memory regarding BuddyPress such as activity, when you become friend with someone.
+BP Memories plugin is useful to see your memory regarding BuddyPress such as activity.

 == Installation ==